 You will need more sales development representatives or SDRs to boost revenue once your business achieves a scalable outbound process.
-So, if you want to build an efficient SDR team, you have to remember a few key points while hiring, onboarding, or training them.
+So, if you want to build an efficient SDR team, you have to remember a few key points while hiring, onboarding, or to train them.
 For instance:

 - Understanding the successful SDR characteristics

 - Developing a scoreboard on the basis of your ideal SDR profile